jmyers7/book/_sources/chapters/theory-to-practice.md

 ## Data and random samples

-Except for Michelson's measurements of the speed of light that we glimpsed in the [Introduction](introduction), we have not considered any real-world datasets in this course.
-Sure, we've studied a few toy examples of "real world" scenarios mostly involving coin flips or some strange, contrived die roll scheme, but these are a far cry from the datasets that you might encounter in your career.
-Indeed, the majority of our effort so far has gone into studying and understanding abstract probability spaces and random variables.
-In short: We have been focusing on *theory*.
-Now, however, it's time to begin exploring how our theory connects to the *real world*.
+This chapter is a continuation of the ideas presented in the third programming assignment (see the course Github [repo](https://github.com/jmyers7/stats-book-materials)) where we began exploring how the concepts that we have been studying over the past few chapters apply to _real-world_ datasets.
+In that assignment, we learned about _empirical distributions_ of datasets and associated empirical quantities like means, variances, and quantiles.

-Our exploration begins with Airbnbs.
-Suppose we have at hand a sample of daily prices (in USD) for Airbnbs in Austin, Texas, over the last 12 months:
+Our exploration in the third programming assignment centered on the _Ames housing dataset_.
+In this chapter, we will explore a dataset related to Airbnbs.
+In particular, we have at hand a sample of daily prices (in USD) for Airbnbs in Austin, Texas, over the last 12 months:

 ```{code-cell} ipython3
 :tags: [hide-input]